United States at the 2022 Winter Olympics: Figure skating

 In the 2021 World Figure Skating Championships in Stockholm, Sweden, the United States secured two quotas in the men's, ladies', and pairs competitions, and three quotas in the ice dance competition.
 Third quotas for men's and ladies' were secured at the 2021 CS Nebelhorn Trophy.

 Vincent Zhou withdrew from the men's singles event due to a positive COVID-19 test.

-The U.S. won silver medals in the team event, which were not awarded at the Olympics due to pending investigation into a Russian doping scandal.
+The U.S. won silver medals in the team event, which were not awarded at the Olympics due to pending investigation into a Russian doping scandal involving gold medalist Kamila Valieva.
+The investigation conclued in early 2024 and the Court of Arbitration for Sport (CAS) disqualified Valieva.
+The gold medal was given to Karen Chen, bring the total number of gold medals earned by the U.S. team to nine.